tilt-dev/tilt.build/blog/_posts/2019-10-01-solving-the-laggy-human-shell-problem.md

 ![Two engineers discussing a problem across timezones](/assets/images/solving-the-laggy-human-shell-problem/without_snapshots.png)

 After lots of back and forth and a few misaligned lunch breaks Dan gets a solution thanks to Han's help.
-All told, it took Dan hours to get an answer to his question, just so he get started working on a service that is new to him.
+All told, it took Dan hours to get an answer to his question, just so he could get started working on a service that is new to him.

 ## The Laggy Human Shell